Zero6992/chatGPT-discord-bot/README.md

 4. Refresh the page to record the network activity.

-5. Chat whth the bot one time.

-6. In the Network tab, right-click on any item in the list of network activities and choose `Save all as HAR with content`.
+5. In the Network tab, right-click on any item in the list of network activities and choose `Save all as HAR with content`.
 Save the file with the name `a.har`.

-7. place the `a.har` file in the `./hardir` directory.
+6. place the `a.har` file in the `./hardir` directory.

 * You can change `MODEL` in `.env` to `gpt-4` also